Tianyi0608/Extractive-QA-with-IDK/README.md

 e.g.  python manage.py runserver 0.0.0.0:4003
 ```

-### notes
+### Notes
-no models in ./models/demo-models/squad2-better-bert-base, the only file in that directory lists the required files for running a prediction model.
+no model in './models/demo-models/squad2-better-bert-base', the only file in that directory lists the required files for running a prediction model.